 ‘Heads will roll’

-Sleepy Hollow is a 1999 American horror film directed by Tim Burton.
+Sleepy Hollow is a 1999 American horror film directed by Tim Burton from a screenplay written by Andrew Kevin Walker.
 It is a film adaptation loosely inspired by the 1820 short story “The Legend of Sleepy Hollow” by Washington Irving and stars Johnny Depp and Christina Ricci, with Miranda Richardson, Michael Gambon, Casper Van Dien, and Jeffrey Jones in supporting roles.

 At the beginning of the 19th Century, New York pathologist Ichabod Crane (Johnny Depp) is sent to the remote town of Sleepy Hollow to investigate the gruesome deaths of a number of the community’s figureheads.

 Despite his attempts to find a rational explanation for the decapitated bodies that continue to turn up with alarming regularity, Crane comes to the conclusion that the killings are the work of an axe-wielding headless horseman…

 Development began in 1993 at Paramount Pictures with Kevin Yagher originally set to direct Andrew Kevin Walker’s script as a low-budget slasher film.
 Disagreements with Paramount resulted in Yagher being demoted to prosthetic makeup designer, and Burton was hired to direct in June 1998.

 Filming took place from November 1998 to May 1999, and Sleepy Hollow was released to generally favourable reviews from critics and grossed approximately $207 million worldwide.
 Production designer Rick Heinrichs and set decorator Peter Young won the Academy Award for Best Art Direction.